19 Types of Trusses We Trust to Hold Up Our Roofs

 Since the fink truss depends more on the diagonal members, they are quite efficient in distributing loads to the support.

 The other types of fink trusses are fan truss and double fink truss.
 Fan trusses are basically the fink trusses, where the web members spread out from the joints at the bottom.

 Double fink types of trusses are basically fink trusses, which repeat the pattern two times on both sides.
 The double fink truss looks like a double W.

 These are quite common truss types and are commonly used to create a hip roof that has slopes on all the sides meeting at a central point of the roof.
 Hip trusses are very beneficial in areas with high wind and snow, because they are more stable compared to gable roofs.

-These are very useful for buildings like sheds, garages, etc., which require extra storage space.
+These are very useful for buildings like most types of sheds and garages which require extra storage space.
 Also, called room-in-attic trusses, attic trusses form the ceiling, as well as the floor truss for a room in the attic of a building.

 Attic trusses essentially come along with support webs that frame the room’s walls.
 While attic trusses are commonly used for buildings having storage space, they can also be used for homes.

 Designed mainly for flat roofs, flat trusses are built in a similar fashion to floor trusses.
 Flat trusses offer a lot of support as they don’t have a slope to shed precipitation or they don’t have to help support a load.
 Typically, flat trusses are used in commercial building applications.